eleweiz/FSAF-Phase-Retrieval_Matlab/README.md

 # FSAF-Phase-Retrieval_Matlab
-Implementation of the Frequency Subspace Amplitude Flow algorithm for Phase Retrieval
+Implementation of the Frequency Subspace Amplitude Flow algorithm for Phase Retrieval Include 1D, 2D coherent diffraction parttern, and natural image reconstrution from intensity measurements.

-%% Copyright © 2018,  National University of Singapore, Zhun Wei (weizhun1010@gmail.com)
+%% Copyright © 2018,  National University of Singapore, Zhun Wei
 % Matlab Implementation of the Frequency Subspace Amplitude Flow algorithm proposed in the paper
 %  ``Frequency Subspace Amplitude Flow for Phase
 % Retrieval'' by Z. Wei, W. Chen, and X. Chen (2018)